 Note: The 950B has full-array LED backlighting with local dimming.
 While the 900B has edge LED backlighting with local dimming (same as 850B).

-Due to the technology differences, the 850B images do not provide the same brightness, contrast and black levels as the 950B and 900B displays.
+Due to the technological differences, the 850B images do not provide the same brightness, contrast and black levels as the 950B and 900B displays.
 For example, the 950B’s picture is brighter, sharper and more transparent.
 The picture detail is also better and more refined.

 Another big stand-out is the black level and shadow detail reproduction.
 The 950’s blacks are extremely dark and inky black.
 Shadow detail shows much more detail in dark images.
 For example, objects in dark scenes on the 950 could be plainly seen.
 However, objects in the same scene on the 850 could not be seen or were sometimes obscured.
 The 900B had similar results when compared to the 850B.
 Just not as apparent.